ClusterM/famicom-dumper-client/README.md

 It can be used to:
 - Dump Famicom/NES cartridges using C# scripts to describe any mapper, also it's bundled with scripts for some popular mappers
 - Reverse engineer unknown mappers using C# scripts
-- Read/write battery backed PRG RAM to transfer game saves
+- Read/write battery-backed PRG RAM to transfer game saves
 - Read/write Famicom Disk System cards
-- (Re)write ultra cheap COOLBOY cartridges using both soldering (for old revisions) and soldering-free (new ones) versions, also it supports both COOLBOY (with $600x registers) and COOLBOY2 aka MINDKIDS (with $500x registers)
+- (Re)write ultra-cheap COOLBOY cartridges using both soldering (for old revisions) and soldering-free (new ones) versions, also it supports both COOLBOY (with $600x registers) and COOLBOY2 aka MINDKIDS (with $500x registers)
 - (Re)write [COOLGIRL](https://github.com/ClusterM/coolgirl-famicom-multicard) cartridges
 - Test hardware in cartridges
 - Do everything described above over the network
+- Access dumper from your C#, C++, Dart, Go, Java, Kotlin, Node, Objective-C, PHP, Python, Ruby, etc. code using gRPC

 ## Usage